Sukhwinder42/Ethereum_avax_intermediate/README.md

-# Usage of Require assert and revert

-We will create a contract which will store some of the variable's data and mapping the owner to msg.sender with a respective address.
-This simple contract demonstrates how to use require(), assert(), and revert() to handle various conditions and ensure the correctness and security of your smart contract.

-## Description
+# Subscription Service Project

-There is a contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
-We will create a contract to fulfill the following requirements: write a smart contract that implements the require(), assert() and revert() statements.
+There is a contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.The SubscriptionService smart contract is designed to manage a subscription-based service using Solidity on the Ethereum blockchain.
+The contract employs the require(), assert(), and revert() statements to ensure security and proper functioning.

 ## Getting Started